 Please use the menu above to find my CV, research interests, list of publications & talks, as well as outreach activities I am involved in.

 I publish under Axiel Yaël Birenbaum.
 My full and official name is Yaël Liliane Birenbaum-Haligua.
 I hold both French and Canadian citizenships.
-This is the name written in those passports but go by Axiel.
+I use they/them and she/her pronouns.

-The banner above is a representation of electron densities in a crystal.
+The banner above is a representation of electronic charge densities in a crystal.